 Now, scroll down the report and see which content pieces are not doing so well.
 Pick These Pages For S.E.O.
 Optimization.

-It might suggest Increasing Keyword Density, Outbound Links, Internal Links, Adding Keywords To Your Meta Data, Title And Description, S.E.O.
+For Instance: It might suggest Increasing Keyword Density, Outbound Links, Internal Links, Adding Keywords To Your Meta Data, Title And Description, S.E.O.
 Title Width, And More.

 By Analyzing High-Value Pages On Your Website, You Can Improve Their Search Engine Rankings And Drive More Traffic To Your Website.